alucky4416/lvusbrh2_measure_project/src/README.md

 # LVUSBRH2 Measurement Software for LabVIEW

 ## About

-"Strawberry Linux" USBRH2 is Measure Temperature and Relative Humidity. using SHT31 sensor.
+This is data acquisition and display software for the USBRH2.
+The USBRH2 is a USB temperature and humidity sensor device made by Strawberry Linux.
+It was developed using LabVIEW 2020.

 USBRH2 URL
  https://strawberry-linux.com/catalog/items?code=52031

 ## Requirements
+* PC(Windows10/11(x64) or Ubuntu20.04/22.04(x64)) with a USB port.
-* LabVIEW 2020 or later
+* LabVIEW 2020 or later,
 * NI-VISA (Serial Communication)

 ## Licence